joshuar2155/back-end-commerce/README.md

 ## Description

-- The motivation for this project was to increase my understanding of backend development.
+- The motivation for this project was to increase my understanding of back-end development.
 - I built this project to further grasp the information behind the scenes of a website.
 - This project solves testing data from a back end perspective.
 - I learned a great deal about using insomnia and testing back end programs.